 SOCI 130.
-Making Change: Public Policy, Advocacy and Grassroots Organizing (3 hrs) An introduction to public policy and to the means of effecting change in it.
-The principal focus of the course will be on lobbying, advocacy and grassroots organizing as tools for influencing public policy.
-Cross-listed with NFPM 130.
+Making Change: Public Policy, Advocacy and Grassroots Organizing (3 hrs) This course explores community organizing and advocacy as vehicles for effecting positive social change.
+Students will learn and practice key community organizing principles, explore strategies for impacting public policy, and strengthen their leadership skills.
+Cross-listed as NFPM 130.
 (SL)

 SOCI 200.
 Independent Study in Sociology (1-4 hrs) Independent study under the guidance of a faculty advisor.
-Open to students with a 2.0 cumulative average and permission of the chair of the department.
+Open to students with a 2.0 cumulative average and permission of the program director.
 Independent study may take the form of readings, research, conference, project and/or field experience.
 Independent study may be taken for a total of eight semester hours over two semesters, the maximum in any one term being four semester hours.
-Prerequisite: permission of department chair.
+Prerequisite: permission of program director.